 About

-Cotter has published over 100 texts on contemporary art, highlighting its entanglement in social, cultural, and political questions.
+Cotter/ Ní Choitir has published over 100 texts on contemporary art, highlighting its entanglement in social, cultural, and political questions.
+She has also written about experimental and cross-genre practices in dance, theatre, architecture, sound, music, and design.
 Her work has been published in journals such as Frieze, Flash Art, Third Text, Artforum, Mousse, and Hyperallergic.
 Recent and upcoming book chapters appear in Estado Vegetal: Plant Thinking (University of Minnesota Press); The Edinburgh Companion to Curatorial Futures (University of Edinburgh Press), The Routledge Companion to Irish Art, and catalogues such as Haegue Yang: The Great Forgetfulness (National Sculpture Factory).
+Her book Reclaiming Artistic Research (Hatje Cantz, 2019, expanded edition 2024) engages in dialogue with artists worldwide to foreground art as a form of material, embodied, spatial, and choreographic thinking.

-Cotter was the inaugural director of one of Europe’s first MAs in Artistic Research at the Royal Academy, The Hague, and has taught at several art institutions in Europe and the US, including the Gerrit Rietveld Academy, Amsterdam and Portland State University.
-As a public speaker, Cotter is acclaimed for her ability to bridge artistic and academic discourses.
-Irish-born, she is currently based in Portland, Oregon, where she is project resident at Stelo Arts and Culture Foundation and curating a year-long program Artistic Research in a World on Fire (2024–5) in venues across the US.
+Cotter/ Ní Choitir was the inaugural director of one of Europe’s first MAs in Artistic Research at the Royal Academy of Art, The Hague, and has taught at several art institutions in Europe and the US, including the Gerrit Rietveld Academy, Amsterdam, the Sandberg Institute, Amsterdam, Willamette University, and Portland State University.
+As a public speaker, Cotter/ Ní Choitir is acclaimed for her ability to bridge artistic and academic discourses.
+Irish-born, she is currently based in Portland, Oregon, a city built on the ceded and unceded village sites and stolen land of the Multnomah, Kathlamet, Clackamas, Tumwater, Watlala bands of the Chinook, the Tualatin Kalapuya, Molalla, and other Columbia River tribes whose contemporary resilience carries forward a legacy of ancestral stewardship.

 Contact